 Julie has extensive experience in health economics research and teaching and has held research grants from a number of sources, including the NHMRC, ARC and the UK Department of Health and the Economic and Social Research Council, UK.

-- Professor in Health Economics within Flinders Clinical Effectiveness, Flinders University
+- Professor in Health Economics within Flinders Southern Adelaide Clinical School, Flinders University

 - Chair of Health Economics for Flinders Centre for Clinical Change and Health Care Research.